Toruitas/validator_balance/README.md

 3. `pipenv shell`
 4. `python validator_balance.py`

 Then the script will start running.
+If the CSV files don't already exist, first they'll be created with the appropriate headers.
+If they do exist, on each loop the files will be opened, new data added, and saved.